signalfx/integrations/collectd-couchbase/docs/gauge.bucket.op.ep_queue_size.md

 ---
 ### ep_queue_size gauge

-This is bucket related metric. number of items queued for storage.
+number of items queued for storage.